This post may contain affiliate links. Please read our disclosure policy.

 Here are the ingredients you will need to make this easy recipe.
 Make sure to scroll down to the recipe card for the full detailed ingredient measurements.

-How to make the best pumpkin sauce for your drinks
+How to make Starbucks pumpkin spice sauce at home

 This is how you can make Starbucks pumpkin spice sauce.
 Make sure to scroll down to the recipe card for the full detailed instructions!